holyjak/fulcro-troubleshooting/README.md

 ;; we use js/.. instead of holyjak.fulcro-troubleshooting/troubleshooting-render-middleware so that ;; the code will still compile for prod release, when the lib is not included
 ```

+## TODO

+- check initial state (if present) to be a map with keys <= query keys
+- add Error Boundary
+- add tests

 ## License